will-thomas-it/will-thomas-it/README.md

 - 👋 Hi, I’m Will Thomas
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning Java and Spring.
+- 🌱 I’m currently learning Python.

-- 📫 How to reach me: Will@will-thomas.net

 <!---
 will-thomas-it/will-thomas-it is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.